Easy Mexican Tofu Tacos – Vegan Recipe

 This post may contain affiliate links.
 Read my full disclosure here.

 The tofu “meat” in this recipe is a play on the seasoned ground beef you find in classic hardshell tacos.
-Crumbled extra firm tofu is seasoned in a smoky chili paste and then baked to give you a chewy and tender meat substitute that is so deeply flavored.
+Crumbled extra firm tofu is seasoned in a smoky chili paste (somewhat similar to taco seasoning) and then baked to give you a chewy and tender meat substitute that is so deeply flavored.
 All you need are a handful of budget-friendly ingredients and seasonings, and just 15 minutes to get it going!

 Just like my walnut and cauliflower taco meat and sofritas, the base of these tofu tacos is meaty, smoky, and delicious.
 Stuff the taco filling into tortillas, layer with avocado, vegan sour cream, and lettuce, then dig in!